Jim Christie, Coming Home to Sustainability

 Interesting Features of Jim’s Life and Plan

-- Finishing 30+ years of work within the IT industry.
-Jim will retire while Julie continues to work for a large computer company once they return to the US.
+- Retired after 30+ years of work within the IT industry.
+Jim will retire while Julie continues to work for a large computer company and has relocated back to the U.S. after Jim finished the house.

-- Jim and his wife have been in Australia over eight years and are working on their plan to transition back where Jim will work solely on the homestead while Julie continues with her IT career.
+- Jim and his wife lived in Australia nearly ten years and during the last three years worked on a plan to transition back where Jim will work solely on the homestead while Julie continues with her IT career.
 Jim and Julie are now both Australian and US citizens (both born and raised in the US).
 As a result, they don’t have any immigration restrictions in going back and forth.
+During the last two years (already part of the blog), the shell of the house and much infrastructure was built, mostly during annual 3-week visits to the U.S.

 - Jim hopes to use the blog not only to share his experiences with others but also hopes that the readers will interact with him to share their experiences, ideas and suggestions.